-- 1. Several finfish species that may occur within the Ocean SAMP area are not targeted through commercial or recreational fisheries, but may be managed by the NMFS Office of Protected Resources.
-The NMFS Office of Protected Resources has jurisdiction over most marine and anadromous species listed as endangered or threatened under the federal Endangered Species Act (ESA).
-In addition, NMFS has identified "Species of Concern" as species about which NMFS has some concerns regarding status and threats, but for which insufficient information is available to indicate a need to list the species under the ESA (NMFS 2010a.
-However, "Species of Concern" status does not carry any procedural or substantive protections under the ESA.
-For further discussion of non-finfish species protected under the Endangered Species Act, see Chapter 2, Ecology of the Ocean SAMP Region. - 2.
+- 1. Several finfish species that may occur within the Ocean SAMP area are not targeted through commercial or recreational fisheries, but are managed by the NMFS Office of Protected Resources.
+The NMFS Office of Protected Resources has jurisdiction over most marine and anadromous species listed as endangered or threatened under the federal Endangered Species Act.
+It also has jurisdiction over those species designated as "Species of Concern," which are species meriting conservation action but about which insufficient information is available to justify listing under the Endangered Species Act (NMFS 2010a).
+For further discussion of non-finfish species protected under the Endangered Species Act, see Chapter 2, Ecology of the Ocean SAMP Area. - 2.
 According to the NMFS Northeast Regional Office Protected Resources Division, based on the best available information, no finfish currently listed as threatened or endangered are likely to occur within the Ocean SAMP area (Crocker, pers. comm. a).
-However, according to the NMFS Northeast Regional Offices Protected Resources Division (Crocker, pers. comm., b), the following species currently listed as "Species of Concern" (NMFS 2010a) could be present in the Ocean SAMP area: Atlantic halibut (Hippoglossus)

-hippoglossus); Atlantic sturgeon (Acipenser oxyrinchus oxyrinchus); Atlantic wolffish (Anarhichas lupus); Dusky shark (Carcharhinus obscurus); Porbeagle shark (Lamna nasus); Rainbow smelt (Osmerus mordax); River herring (which includes two species: Alewife (Alosa pseudoharengus) and Blueback herring (Alosa aestivalis)); Sand tiger shark (Carcharias taurus); and Thorny skate (Amblyraja radiate).
+However, according to the NMFS Northeast Regional Offices Protected Resources Division (Crocker, pers. comm., b), the following species currently listed as "Species of Concern" (NMFS 2010a) could be present in the Ocean SAMP area: Atlantic halibut (Hippoglossus hippoglossus); Atlantic sturgeon (Acipenser oxyrinchus oxyrinchus); Atlantic wolffish (Anarhichas lupus); Dusky shark (Carcharhinus obscurus); Porbeagle shark (Lamna nasus); Rainbow smelt (Osmerus mordax); River herring (which includes two species: Alewife (Alosa pseudoharengus) and Blueback herring (Alosa aestivalis); Sand tiger shark (Carcharias taurus); and Thorny skate (Amblyraja radiate).